Search this site

 Psychology graduates are in demand due to their breadth of expertise; comfortable in the skills of the sciences and humanities, graduates emerge with an enhanced ability to fact check, weigh up arguments and apply learning to real world scenarios.
 Similarly, the department aims to provide a multitude of super- and cross-curricular activities such as the Digest magazine, Club, mini-research project and Book Club.
 These aim to engage students beyond the syllabus, allowing them to consider psychology in action through the application of psychology to their areas of particular interest.

-Further study in the subject is an excellent all-round foundation for most careers (including marketing, teaching, research, data analytics and HR), and provides opportunities for specialisation in the fields of clinical psychology, occupational psychology, sport psychology, forensic psychology and educational psychology.
+Further study in the subject is an excellent all-round foundation for most careers (such as marketing, teaching, research, data analytics and HR), and provides opportunities for specialisation in the fields of clinical psychology, occupational psychology, sport psychology, forensic psychology and educational psychology.